statisticalmodel/sa.android-sdk/README.md

 sa.android-sdk
 ==============

-sa.android is a system for easy development of applications that process and analyze real-time streams of data in mobile Android devices.
+**sa.android** is a system for easy development of applications that process and analyze real-time streams of data in Android devices.
 The streams are usually produced by sensors on the mobile devices such as the GPS, microphone, accelerometer, or the gyroscope.
 It is a component in the **sa.engine** toolbox for analyzing streaming data from mobile devices on the internet.

-If you are new to android development the wiki contains a [beginners guide](https://github.com/streamanalyze/sa.android-sdk/wiki/Getting-started---beginners-guide_tr) that requires no previous knowledge of android development.

 Check out our [wiki](https://github.com/streamanalyze/sa.android-sdk/wiki) for detailed documentation and user guides.

+If you are new to Android development the wiki contains a [beginners guide](https://github.com/streamanalyze/sa.android-sdk/wiki/Getting-started---beginners-guide_tr) that requires no previous knowledge of android development.

-## Quick reference.
+## Quick reference

-Add `http://repository.streamanalyze.com` to repositories in project `build.gradle`:
+First add `http://repository.streamanalyze.com` to the project file `build.gradle` of your repository:
 ```gradle
 allprojects {
     repositories {